vegaprotocol/documentation/docs/node-operators/migration-guides/update-network-with-checkpoint.md

 To verify the Vega node is working correctly, check the status of Visor with the `systemctl status vegavisor` command.

-To check the network logs, you can run the following command: `journalctl -u vegavisor -n 10000`
+To check the network logs, you can run the following command: `journalctl -u vegavisor -n 10000 -f`

 #### If you are running without Visor